 Call for Workshops

-Wisconsin Wetlands Association invites you to submit a proposal for a Workshop at our 2023 Wetland Science Conference, to be held February 21-23, 2023.
+Wisconsin Wetlands Association invites you to submit a proposal for our 29th Annual Wetland Science Conference, which will be held February 20-22, 2024.
+We expect to host an in-person conference in Green Bay, WI.

 Workshops offer opportunities for participants to learn and apply new skills and methodologies.
 All workshops should advance knowledge-building on topics related to wetland science, management, and communications.
 Workshop organizers will be responsible for recruiting instructors and facilitators for their session.